iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> Clunky, on a daily basis you need to update your profiles, yet they are only available by scrolling right to the bottom of the home screen, which you have to do again and again for EVERY profile, no thought put into how this is used daily.<br> :date: __2021-03-31 15:40:49__

 > Diet insights are a waste of time.
 This insight would be valid if it reviewed my original diet, but the whole score is simply based on whether your diet has changed, not what it is.
 This lack of research makes you wonder about the rest of the app.<br> :date: __2021-03-28 10:08:01__